cloudsoft/gemalto-dpod-examples/README.md

 Catalog items can have tags.
 Here we use a special tag 'gemalto-dpod-tile'.
 When the DPOD marketplace is being populated, it queries Cloudsoft AMP (using its REST api, and filters for only those catalog items with this tag).

+Catalog bundles and items are versioned.
+However, if the version suffix ends in 'snapshot', then you can overwrite it (without requiring the 'force' parameter).

 ### Deploying Applications